UniMath/agda-unimath/src/orthogonal-factorization-systems/precomposition-lifts-families-of-elements.lagda.md

        f         a
 ```

-we get a map of diagonals
+we get a map of lifts of families of elements

 ```text
   ((i : I) → B (a i)) → ((j : J) → B (a (f j))) .